Native American language

 The Tlingit Indians are original people of the Pacific Northwest Coast.
-They live in southern Alaska and in British Columbia and the Yukon in Canada.
+They live in southeastern Alaska and in British Columbia and the Yukon in Canada.

 How is the Tlingit Indian nation organized?

 In Canada, each Tlingit community has its own reserve, or reservation.

 Reserves are land that belongs to a Native American tribe and is legally under their control.